Mighty Long Fall

 "A Mr. Tetsugawa."

-Madeline paused for a moment in consideration while Levi just stood there silently.
+Madeline paused for a moment in consideration while Levi just stood by silently.

 "Send him up please."